-The District has a three level grievance process as described in Board Policy DGBA.
+The District has a three-level grievance process as described in Board Policy DGBA.
 The formal grievance process, including requests for appropriate grievance forms, should start with the campus or department administrator.

-For questions or more information about the grievance process, contact Michael Williams, Director of Human Resources, at 817-297-5232.
+For questions or more information about the grievance process, contact Michael Williams, Director of Human Capital Management, at 817-297-5232 or Kim Sherfield, Director of Strategic Compensation, Recruitment and Retention, at 817-297-5200